TwilioDevEd/voice-javascript-sdk-quickstart-csharp/README.md

     ```bash
     dotnet user-secrets list
     ```

+    To learn more about User Secrets, check out the Twilio Blog post called ["User Secrets in a .NET Core Web App"](https://www.twilio.com/blog/2018/05/user-secrets-in-a-net-core-web-app.html).
 1. Run the Project.
 A new browser tab should open [http://localhost:5000](http://localhost:5000).
 1. Expose your application to the wider internet using `ngrok`.
 This step is **crucial** for the app to work as expected.
    ```bash